Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 # Configuring FZF to search useful directories beyond the current working directory
 <div style="text-align: justify">
-<p>I use [fzf](https://github.com/junegunn/fzf) both as a command line tool and
+<p>I use <a href="https://github.com/junegunn/fzf">fzf</a> both as a command
-from within Vim using the [fzf.vim plugin](https://github.com/junegunn/fzf.vim).
+line tool and from within Vim using the <a href="https://github.com/junegunn/fzf.vim">fzf.vim</a>.
 It makes finding (and opening) files intuitive, fast, and frees you from needing to remember their location or exact name.
 By default, fzf searches recursively within the current directory, which is often just what you want.
 If you need to search for a file in some directory beyond the current working directory you need to specify that path as an argument to fzf, after which it's business as usual (fzf will recursively search the specified directory).</p>
 </div>

 ## The Problem